CodeSizzler/AZ-204/Module 1 - Develop Azure Infrastructure as a Service compute solution/Demo 2 - Create Azure Resource Manager templates by using Visual Studio Code.md

      <p>�	Search for Azure Resource Manager Tools, and then select Install.</p>
      <p>�	Select Reload to finish the extension installation.</p>
 <img src="https://codesizzlergit.blob.core.windows.net/az203-002/1.png"/>
 <p>2.
 Now open the template in the visual studio code, navigate to open files in the file tool bar.
-Search the file in the file name as</p>
+Navigate to the below link, download the template file save it to your local machine and then open the downloaded template in the Visual Studio Code</p>
  <p>https://raw.githubusercontent.com/Azure/azure-quickstart-templates/master/101-storage-account-create/azuredeploy.json</p>
 <img src="https://codesizzlergit.blob.core.windows.net/az203-002/2.png"/>
 <img src="https://codesizzlergit.blob.core.windows.net/az203-002/2.1.png"/>